Skip to content

 • Magic The Gathering (Sanford)

 Ms. Shayda will be leading Magic The Gathering (MTG).
-Students of all abilities are welcome to join.
-This group will play MTG, make new friends and have fun!
-MTG cards and dice will be provided!
+Join us weekly to play, learn and master Magic: The Gathering!
+Weather your brand new or a seasoned spellcaster, you'll build decks, develop strategy, and face off in fun, friendly matches.
+Come trade cards, meet fellow players, and level up your game.
+Students are welcome to bring their own cards or use the thousands of cards we have in after-school!
 Note: Community Education uses a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
 Families are asked to pick the price that they are able to pay.
 By more clearly articulating our lower cost options, we have removed the barrier that some may have felt in making scholarship requests.
 When families participate at the higher price levels, they help make the program more sustainable.
 Pricing Scale: Option 1 - Class Fee - covers staffing and supply costs Option 2 - Higher price level 1- supports sustainable programming & scholarships Option 3 - Higher price level 2 - supports sustainable programming & scholarships Option 4 - Partial Scholarship price Option 5 - Full Scholarship price

 Mystery Book Club (Sanford)